 Regular and thorough training of all staff to be aware of all licensing conditions, general licensing law and licensing objectives.
 The keeping of records pertaining to such training and any incidents that may arise due to enforcement of licence, all of which are kept on site and are available to management or relevant authorities.
-CCTV is currently in place in the premises but will be extended to allow more thorough/extensive monitoring of all areas of the pub.
+CCTV is currently in place and allows thorough and extensive monitoring of all areas of the pub.
 Staff are trained particularly to be vigilant with strict refusals of alcohol sales to anyone under the age of 18.
 Anti-social behaviour of any sort is not tolerated within the premises and staff are trained to refuse any customer or potential customer who displays any aspect of aggressive, inflammatory, disorderly, salacious or otherwise insalubrious or criminal activity.